 - Be married for one year to a person who has established domicile in Texas.

-To find a more detailed list of documents that are acceptable as proof to establishing domicile in Texas, please refer to the Documentation to Support Establishing and Maintaining Domicile in Texas [pdf].
-In addition to submitting the above documentation, students must complete and submit the Core Residency Questionnaire [pdf] in order to petition for reclassification of residency status.
+Please review our Residency Quick List for guidance on the supporting documentation you must submit with your Core Residency Questionnaire [pdf] in order to petition for reclassification of your residency status.
+To find a more detailed list of documents that are acceptable as proof to establish domicile in Texas, please refer to the Documentation to Support Establishing and Maintaining Domicile in Texas [pdf].

 This option for establishing Texas residency is available to citizens or permanent residents of the U.S. and to some international students.